 ADA Title II Final Rule

 On April 24, 2024, the Federal Register published the Department of Justice’s final rule updating its regulations for Title II of the Americans with Disabilities Act (ADA).
-The final rule has specific requirements about how to ensure that web content and mobile applications are accessible to people with disabilities.
+The final rule establishes requirements for ensuring that web content and mobile applications are accessible to people with disabilities.

-Under Title II of the ADA, public entities are required to ensure that certain pre-existing digital content is made accessible by April 24, 2026.
+Under Title II of the ADA, public entities must ensure that certain pre-existing digital content is made accessible by April 24, 2026.
 The key factor is not the format of the content, but how the content is used.
-Any digital content created after this date must be accessible.
+Any digital content published after April 24, 2026 must meet the accessibility requirements.

 Required Accessible Digital Content Remediation